canonical/is-charms-contributing-guide/CONTRIBUTING.md

 Adding tests to `operator-workflows` will ensure stability of the workflows and provide examples for how to use them.

+To keep our build pipelines reliable, ensure that build dependencies are pinned and that automated dependency-update tooling is in place.

 ## Random Values

 While creating tests, sometimes you need to assign values to variables